KevinAst/feature-u/docs/api.md

 <h5 style="margin: 10px 0px; border-width: 5px 0px; padding: 5px; border-style: solid;">
   managedExpansion(managedExpansionCB) ⇒ [`managedExpansionCB`](#managedExpansionCB)</h5>
 Mark the supplied managedExpansionCB as a "managed expansioncallback", distinguishing it from other functions (such as reducerfunctions).
 Features may communicate AspectContent directly, or through amanagedExpansionCB.
+In other words, the AspectContent can eitherbe the actual content itself _(ex: reducer, logic modules, etc.)_,or a function that returns the content.
 The latter: 1. supports cross-feature communication (through app object    injection), and  2. minimizes circular dependency issues (of ES6 modules).
-Managed Expansion Callbacks are used when a fully resolved `app`object is requried during in-line code expansion.
-They are merelyfunctions that are passed the `app` object and return theexpanded AspectContent (ex: reducer, logic modules, etc.).
-The managedExpansionCB function should conform to the followingsignature:```jsAPI: managedExpansionCB(app): AspectContent```Example (feature-redux `reducerAspect`):```js  export default slicedReducer('foo', managedExpansion( (app) => combineReducers({...reducer-code-requiring-app...} ) ));```SideBar: For reducer aspects, slicedReducer() should always wrap         the the outer function passed to createFunction(), even         when managedExpansion() is used.
-Example (feature-redux-logic `logicAspect`):```js  export const startAppAuthProcess = managedExpansion( (app) => createLogic({    ...logic-code-requiring-app...  }));```Please refer to the feature-u `managedExpansion()` documentationfor more detail.
+Managed Expansion Callbacks are used when a fully resolved Appobject is requried during in-line code expansion.
+They are merelyfunctions that when invoked (under the control of **feature-u**),are supplied the App object and return the expanded AspectContent_(ex: reducer, logic modules, etc.)_.
+The managedExpansionCB function should conform to the followingsignature:**API:** {{book.api.managedExpansionCB$}}For more information _(with examples)_, please refer to{{book.guide.crossCom_managedCodeExpansion}}.

 | Param | Type | Description |